LinkedInLearning/eslint-styles-2255010/README.md

 # ESLint: Customizing Styles
-This is the repository for the LinkedIn Learning course [ESLint: Customizing Styles].
+This is the repository for the LinkedIn Learning course ESLint: Customizing Styles.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![ESLint: Customizing Style][lil-thumbnail-url]